LinguistDeveloper/clarive/docs/en/admin/notifications.markdown

 *Users*: Selects users who receive the notification.

 *Roles*: Selects the group of users who receive the notification.
+For events of type job, the notification will be sent to all users who have the role assigned to the same job project.

 *Actions*: Selected an action, sends a notification to all users who are assigned this action based projects.